richard-slayten/frontend-nanodegree-mobile-portfolio/README.md

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+Here are the optimizations made to the views/js/main.js file to render with a consistent frame-rte at 60 fps when scrolling:
+* Change the scroll event listener to call the anicateCheck function that uses requestAutomationFrame.
+The running update variable is also used in this setup to track when to run the updatePositions again.
+* Changed the 200 pizza creation to a max of 5 cols and 5 rows.
+The variables will adjust for the different size screens and evenly space the pizzas.
+This creates a max of 25 pizzas.
+* Changed pizza image to a smaller size file using ImageMagick.
+* Change the sytle of basicleft to just left on pizzas
+* Created a moverItems array variable to hold all the pizzas and a length variable to store the number of pizzas and used the function getElementsByClassName to get them
+* Added css to mover class
+  * will-change: transform;
+  * transform: translateZ(0);
+  * backface-visibility: hidden;
+* refactored updatePosistions
+  * Moved all calculations outside of the for loop
+  * Changed the repositioning to a transform style instead of a left in the for loop.
+  * Created a separate variable to hold the 5 phase values and assigned it in it's own for loop.
+  * The wing adjustment is added to the calculation to account for the bigger/smaller widths.

 Here are the optimizations made to the views/js/main.js file to improve the resize of the pizzas to less than 5ms: ( I got about 2 ms)
 * Moved the functions changeSliderLabel and changePizzaSizes out of the resizePizzas function.
 * Moved the sizeSwitcher out into its own function.